 The Roman Catechism of Pope St. Pius V explains: We call God Father, with the bold confidence of beloved children, because:

-He made us out of nothing in His own image and likeness.
+1. He made us out of nothing in His own image and likeness.

-He unfailingly provides for our needs by exercising His tender providence.
+2. He unfailingly provides for our needs by exercising His tender providence.

-He redeemed us from the condemnation we deserved through His Son’s perfect sacrifice, and He pours out heavenly grace through the ministry of the Church.
+3. He redeemed us from the condemnation we deserved through His Son’s perfect sacrifice, and He pours out heavenly grace through the ministry of the Church.

 In other words, Almighty God has shown Himself to be the very compassionate, gentle, understanding, and indulgent Father that Abraham boldly talked down from wrath to mercy.
-He has shown Himself to be the Father Who patiently waits for our repentance, longs for our reconciliation, forgets our iniquities, forgives the injuries we have done Him, and grants us an altogether fresh start in Christ.
+God has shown Himself to be the Father Who patiently waits for our repentance, longs for our reconciliation, forgets our iniquities, forgives the injuries we have done Him, and grants us an altogether fresh start in Christ.

 Children don’t imagine that they have to know how a car works.
 They just say, “Daddy, can you drive me to the park?”
 They don’t imagine that they must understand the chemistry of cooking.
 They just say, “Mommy, can you make me some macaroni and cheese?”